HITECHCRIME/HC_S35_Upclick/README.md

 how it feels to spot a break in your neck
 Feel the burn of an upclick
 Pressing the buttons coz I'm feeling like wacko
-Going after the swatches, not long before people up it and up it
+Going after the swatches, not long and people up it and up it

 Big campaigns (?) not sharing the profits
 Mind the gap between virtual and real